History of Cartoon Network: 1997–2004: Starburst and Powerhouse eras

 The first theatrical film based on an original Cartoon Network series, The Powerpuff Girls Movie, was released on July 3, 2002.
 It received mixed-to-positive reviews but was a commercial failure at the time of its release, grossing $16.4 million worldwide on a budget of $11 million.
 Cartoon Network and Boomerang would be reorganized, following the replacement of Jamie Kellner by Philip Kent in the role of chief executive officer of Turner, into one individual Animation unit.
-The network started to drop the "Cartoon Cartoons" brand from its original programming and ended the Cartoon Cartoon Fridays block on May 16, 2003.
-On October 3, 2003, the Cartoon Cartoon Fridays block was rebooted in a live-action format as "Fridays", hosted by Tommy Snider and Nzinga Blake, the latter of which was later replaced by Tara Sands in 2005.
+On October 3, 2003, the Cartoon Cartoon Fridays block was rebooted in a live-action format as "Fridays", hosted by Tommy Snider and Nzinga Blake, the latter of which was replaced by Tara Sands in 2005.
 It aired episodes of Cartoon Network original series and acquired shows alongside movies and specials.

 2004–2007: CN City and Yes! eras

-Cartoon Network's second logo, used from June 14, 2004 to May 28, 2010.
+Cartoon Network's second logo, used from June 14, 2004, to May 28, 2010.

 On June 14, 2004, Cartoon Network rebranded, which included an updated logo (retaining the checkerboard motif) and a new slogan, "This is Cartoon Network!"
 New bumpers and on-air packaging to coincide with this rebrand were produced by Animal Logic, which showed characters interacting in a CGI city built from locations and iconography of various programs.
-Most classic programming moved to Boomerang to make space for new content, as older Cartoon Cartoons original programming could be viewed in segments on a half-hour block known as The Cartoon Cartoon Show.
+Most classic programming moved to Boomerang to make space for new content, while older originals could be viewed in segments on a half-hour block known as The Cartoon Cartoon Show.
 In April of that year, Toonami had moved to Saturday evenings, after programs on the block started to contain more material deemed less appropriate for Cartoon Network's core audience.
 A new programming franchise to fill its original weekday afternoon slot, Miguzi, launched that month.

 In August, Cartoon Network premiered Foster's Home for Imaginary Friends, which became the network's most-viewed original series premiere (until Class of 3000 in 2006).
-Consistently ranking #1 among viewers aged 6-11, the show prompted an order of 26 additional episodes and quickly became a flagship program.
+Consistently ranking #1 among viewers aged 6–11, the show prompted an order of 26 additional episodes and quickly became a flagship program.
 Alongside The Grim Adventures of Billy & Mandy, Ed, Edd n Eddy, and Codename: Kids Next Door, it set a high standard for future programming aimed at young audiences.
-As comedy programs thrived, action-oriented shows or those ascend the TV-Y7 rating were increasingly moved to Toonami or canceled, though popular ones remained if they performed well in key demographics.
-Cartoon Network would also start the Get Animated initiative the following year, which encouraged healthy lifestyles towards children.
+Other original series premiering in the City era were Hi Hi Puffy AmiYumi, The Life and Times of Juniper Lee, My Gym Partner's a Monkey, Ben 10, and Squirrel Boy.